 So, who is this book meant for?
 It is meant for the student or reader who is looking for a quick introduction to the main topics in multimedia.
-These notes provide a concise overview of the themes and trends in current multimedia practice and research.
+These notes provide a concise, yet somewhat steepgoing, overview of the themes and trends in current multimedia practice and research themes and variations